openebs/website/docs/main/concepts/data-engines/data-engines.md

 OpenEBS Data Engines can be classified into two categories.

-### Local Engines
+### Local Storages

-OpenEBS Local Engines can create Persistent Volumes (PVs) out of local disks or hostpaths or using the volume managers on the Kubernetes worker nodes.
-Local Engines are well suited for cloud native applications that have the availability, scalability features built into them.
-Local Engines are also well suited for stateful workloads that are short lived like Machine Learning (ML) jobs or edge cases where there is a single node Kubernetes cluster.
+OpenEBS Local Storages can create Persistent Volumes (PVs) out of local disks or hostpaths or using the volume managers on the Kubernetes worker nodes.
+Local Storages are well suited for cloud native applications that have the availability, scalability features built into them.
+Local Storages are also well suited for stateful workloads that are short lived like Machine Learning (ML) jobs or edge cases where there is a single node Kubernetes cluster.

 :::note
 Local volumes are only available from the the node on which the persistent volume is created.
 If that node fails, the application pod will not be re-scheduled to another node.
 :::

-The below table identifies few differences among the different OpenEBS Local Engines.
+The below table identifies few differences among the different OpenEBS Local Storages.

 | Feature                                      | Hostpath  |  Rawfile  |  Device    | ZFS      | LVM      |
 | -------------------------------------------- | :---:     | :------:  | :--------: | :------: | :------: |